srcspider/nightdragon/README.md

 ## Congratulations on completing the setup

 You should at this point have an working project.
-Regardless if you're doing prototyping, development or are here to alter/enhance the project for you should refer to the manual (sections for starting up to working on an existing project are available).
+Regardless if you're doing prototyping, development or are here to alter/enhance the project, you should refer to the manual; sections for starting up, to working on an existing project are available.

 Sections of the manual are maintained by each module.
 And modules may insert their own manual entries (this includes project specific modules).
 To generate